libretro/RetroArch/ios/README.md

 This will build the iOS app, codesign everything that needs to, and package it into a distributable IPA.

+Once completed, you can find the IPA inside the `ios/build/Release-iphoneos` directory.

 ## Cleaning

 If you want to wipe everything out and start from scratch, run: